Justin-Insight/client-training/src/pages/the-meat-block.md

 ## Product Filters

-The <a href="https://themeatblock.com/wp-admin/edit.php?post_type=br_product_filter" target="_blank" rel="noopener noreferrer">product filters</a> use product attribute groups to group similar products by specific features.
+The <a href="https://themeatblock.com/wp-admin/edit.php?post_type=br_product_filter" target="_blank" rel="noopener noreferrer" class="external">product filters</a> use product attribute groups to group similar products by specific features.
 This is to allow the ability to sort through various product attributes on the shop pages.

 To set up a new product filter hover or click on the tab BeRocket then choose product filters > filters.
 Here you will see all the active filters.
 Simply select one to edit if needed.
 To create a new filter: